-- Because of the dangers implicit in underage drinking, FPU will take an active role in pursuing situations such as the consumption of alcohol by minors whether the event happens on or off campus.
+- Because of the dangers implicit in underage drinking and the underage consumption of marijuana, FPU will take an active role in pursuing situations such as the consumption of alcohol or marijuana by minors whether the event happens on or off campus.

 - FPU believes its Restorative Discipline process is a positive approach to addressing student misconduct through education, agreements and clarifying the future.

 - Some students will not agree with these policies.
 However, by attending FPU students will be expected to respect and adhere to established community standards and behavioral expectations.

 - For identifying the boundaries of “on campus,” Fresno Pacific University’s main campus is the areas in and around university housing, on the streets of Heaton, Garden, Winery, Willow, and Townsend, within the university block, the Willow Gardens, and is inclusive of all athletic fields and parking lots.
 Any off site venue used for university programs, events, and/or services is also considered “on campus” in regards to policies, procedures, and expectations.

 Behavior that falls short of the declaration or intent of FPU’s Values and Behavioral Expectations, interrupts FPU’s educational mission, or that brings negative attention to the University will generally be referred to the Restorative Discipline process.
 Should a student enter the restorative discipline process because of a university values or behavioral standard violation they should expect that the process will be inclusive and that major stake holders at the university will be invited into the process.
 These stakeholders may include but are not limited to Campus Life staff, coaches, supervisors and academic mentors.